Comprehensive Home Insurance: What It Covers & How It Differs From Basic Policies

 Who Should Consider an HO-5 or Comprehensive Policy?

-• High-value home owners: Homes with replacement costs of $500,000+ have more to lose from coverage gaps.
-See our full guide on high-value home insurance.
+• High-value home owners: Homes with replacement costs of $500,000 or more have more to lose from coverage gaps.

 • Homeowners with expensive personal property: Jewelry collections, fine art, high-end electronics, musical instruments, and designer clothing add up fast.
-Personal property coverage gaps in a basic policy can leave thousands of dollars unprotected.
+Named-perils gaps in a basic policy can leave thousands unprotected.

 • Risk-averse homeowners: If the peace of mind of knowing almost any scenario is covered is worth a modest premium increase, HO-5 delivers that assurance.